jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ## Another problem

 Let's go back to the initial definition of records, which now only contain data.
 Suppose we now want to invoke a specific function on each value `v`.
 Each function might have its own return value, potentially different from the others.
-The goal is to define a matching function that, given a `UnionRecord`, calls the corresponding function on its `v` property and returns the returned value with the correct type.
+The goal is to define a matching function that, given a `UnionRecord`, calls the corresponding callback on its `v` property and returns the returned value with the correct type.

 ```ts
 type NumberRecord = { kind: "n", v: number };